-So here I sit pondering solutions to my wobbly motivation – they may be of benefit to you:
+So here I sit pondering solutions to my wobbly motivation which may be of benefit to you.

 - Enjoy the ride and take the time available to you to build solid foundations for whatever it is you are striving towards without having to be in the spotlight.
 Luxuriate in your anonymity and peoples’ lack of expectations.